byanofsky/chess-ai-2/README.md

 # Chess AI
-A chess AI, with different iterations and increasing intelligence.
+A chess AI, with with different algorithms of increasing intelligence.

 Based on [Lauri Hartikka's tutorial](https://medium.freecodecamp.org/simple-chess-ai-step-by-step-1d55a9266977)